signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="OpenLISupport"></a>
 ### OpenLI Support

-After <a href="https://github.com/signalogic/SigSRF_SDK#user-content-sdkdownload" target="_blank">downloading the SigSRF SDK</a>, below are ready-to-run mediaMin examples with <a href="https://openli.nz" target="_blank">OpenLI</a> generated encapsulated stream pcaps:
+After <a href="https://github.com/signalogic/SigSRF_SDK#user-content-sdkdownload" target="_blank">downloading the SigSRF SDK</a>, below are ready-to-run mediaMin examples with <a href="https://openli.nz" target="_blank">OpenLI</a> generated pcaps:

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example.pcap -L -d0x000c1c01 -r20

     ./mediaMin -M0 -cx86 -i../pcaps/openli-voip-example2.pcap -L -d0x000c1c01 -r20

+OpenLI generated pcaps contain encapsulated streams, as described above.
 Here are some notes about the above command lines and what to look for after they run:

 1) Both examples above contain two (2) G711a streams, but in the second example the first stream generates two (2) child streams (per RFC8108, see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) below), as highlighted in red in the mediaMin [run-time stats](#user-content-runtimestats) screen capture below.
 In the [stream group](#user-content-streamgroups) output, there should be no underrun (labeled as FLC, or frame loss concealment, in the [run-time stats](#user-content-runtimestats)), [packet logs](#user-content-packetlog) should be clean, and with no [event log](#user-content-eventlog) warnings or errors (highlighted in green).